canopy-js/canopy-js/README.md

 **10. Prerequisites should be clearly defined and directly reviewable**

 Because every idea should have a unique address, every URL should represent an idea, and everything necessary to understand that idea.

--Explanations are mergable

--The content of one explanation is the address of another

 ### Usage